-Scott Helman is a writer, editor, producer, and live storytelling director at The Boston Globe, where he edits and directs Globe Live, a semi-annual show featuring original nonfiction stories performed on stage.
+Scott Helman is a writer, editor, podcast producer, and live storytelling director at The Boston Globe, where he edits and directs Globe Live, a regular show featuring original nonfiction stories performed on stage.
+He is executive producer of the Love Letters podcast and award-winning documentary shorts.
 He is also co-author of The Real Romney (HarperCollins, January 2012), and Long Mile Home: Boston Under Attack, the City's Courageous Recovery, and the Epic Hunt for Justice (Dutton, April 2014), which was based on the Globe's Pulitzer Prize-winning coverage of the 2013 Boston Marathon bombing.
-In 2017, he, with fellow members of the Spotlight Team, was a finalist for the Pulitzer Prize in local reporting.
+In 2017, he, with fellow members of the Spotlight Team, was a finalist for the Pulitzer Prize in local reporting for an investigation of the Massachusetts mental health care system.
 He was previously the Globe’s political editor and a national political reporter, serving as a lead writer on the 2008 presidential campaign.
 A member of the Globe staff since 2000, he has been a Metro reporter, contributing book critic, and assistant Metro editor.
-He is a three-time finalist for a Boston/New England Emmy Award.
 Previously, he was an online producer and writer for The Chicago Tribune.
 He's also a musician and songwriter.
 An Ohio native and proud graduate of the University of Wisconsin-Madison, he lives near Boston with his family.